 The Rose

 The rose is the national flower of England and it is a symbol of the country’s history and culture.
-The tudor rose is associated with the ‘Wars of the Roses’, a series of civil wars fought in the 15th century between the House of Lancaster and the House of York.
+The Tudor rose is associated with the ‘Wars of the Roses’, a series of civil wars fought in the 15th century between the House of Lancaster and the House of York.
 This 30 year period could be compared to epic dramas like “Game of Thrones” with its complex characters, political intrigue, and brutal battles.

 The red and white petals symbolise the union of the rival royal houses, ending the long period of civil conflict.